 Now time for a confession, it was random.
 We didn’t plan to be here on the eve of St. James Day.
 We didn’t even know until we were reading about our destination from the Lonely Planet Spain as we drove there.
 We were unprepared for a nighttime event, as we had no jackets, blankets to sit upon nor picnic basket of dinner.

 By design, the square is relatively closed in with only four exits at the corners.
 In addition, the police put up barricades everywhere to help with crowd control and direction.
 And this event was well policed.

 When you look straight on at the cathedral, you can see all of the pyrotechnics set up and ready to go up into the air and over the crowd.
 Then you look around, there were paramedics and ambulances at all corners and scattered in groups of not less than 5 though out the crowd.
 I asked one why so many and he said something about precaution with a big crowd and so many fireworks.

-- If you are planning to come for St. James Day (July 25) remember the fireworks are on the eve of July 24.
-I would recommend spending the night (and book early), so you don’t have to drive somewhere at 2am.
+- If you are planning to visit for St. James Day festivities, remember the fireworks are on the eve of July 24.
+I would recommend spending the night (and book early), so you don’t have to drive somewhere at 2 am.

 - Get the audio guide in the Cathedral.
-It gives you a 50 minute tour in your own language and was really interesting.
-The Cathedral is shaped like a cross.
-You can rent the audio guide from a small booth on one side of the cross near an entrance.
+It gives you a 50-minute tour in your own language and was really interesting.
+You can rent the audio guide from a small booth near one of the side entrance.

 - We had lunch at Restaurante Tarará.
 It was fantastic and quite reasonably priced.